ugo-codes/Portfolio/README.md

 ## There is an .env file which is being present but is not uploaded. (.env files are always omitted)

 ### app.js
-This is the server file i.e the code that runs on the server side .
+This is the server file i.e the code that runs on the server side.

 ### date.js
 This is an external module which is meant to be exported and it carries a function which returns a value.